 - checking the skin, and especially the feet, for wounds

 - getting early treatment for any wound or possible infection

 If a person experiences a fever, pain, and swelling in any part of their body, they should seek medical advice.

 An infection can become rapidly become serious when a person has diabetes.

 People with diabetes have a higher risk of heart attack and stroke than others.

-- heart disease, such as a heart attack or stroke
+- cardiovascular disease, which may lead to a heart attack or a stroke

 - poor circulation that leads to ulcers in the legs

 Poorly controlled diabetes, a history of infections, and having other health conditions all increase the risk of these complications.